-We spent two days packaging up and sending Donald Trump toilet rolls to select media for a North Korean mobile parody game we’re working on called Dear Leader.
+We spent two days packaging up and sending Donald Trump toilet rolls to select media for a North Korean mobile parody game we were working on called Dear Leader.
 We even went as far as to include fake letters to the press and put official North Korean stamps on the envelope to make it look like it had been sent from North Korea.

 The other thing to bear in mind is that your game may not be as great as you think it is.
-I know, it may sound harsh, but I speak to far too many developers that operate in a vacuum.
+I know, it may sound harsh, but we speak to far too many developers that operate in a vacuum.
 They seem to have little awareness of the competition, nor have they gotten honest, unbiased feedback on their games.

 A mediocre game that’s then accepted by an average agency which is happy to take a game at any cost will ultimately end in tears.
 That said, a great game in the hands of a great games PR agency or freelancer can do great things!